I am a Professor in the Department of Psychology, where I direct the Laboratory for Social Connectedness and Health.

 Question 1.
 I am interested in applying to the UA doctoral program in clinical psychology and, in particular, working with you.
-Will you be admitting a new student to join your lab in the Fall of 2018?
+Will you be admitting a new student to join your lab to begin work in the the Fall of 2022.

-Most likely, no. If you think we have an ideal research match and remain interested in working with me, I ask that you please email me an updated version of your resume/CV that includes your contact info, education history, GPA, GRE scores, and all relevant experiences, especially research experience.
+Yes, I am recruiting a new student!
+If you are interested in working with me, I ask that you please email me an updated version of your resume/CV that includes your contact info, education history, GPA, and all relevant experiences, especially research experience.
 It will help the application process go smoothly if I can take a look at some of your experiences before reviewing your application.
 Also, if you have an interest in working with me, please list me by name in your personal statement, select me by name as a potential mentor in our application drop-down form, and be sure to describe the match between your own interests and our ongoing work.

 Question 2.
 What kind of experiences do you look for in an applicant?